 But a more convenient way to ensure a comfortable homecoming is to use a programmable or smart thermostat.
 Some, but not all programmable thermostats will allow you to program a lower temperature for a specific date in the future.
 A smart thermostat connects to your home Wi-Fi network, allowing you to control it from anywhere using your smartphone.
 Smart thermostat apps also provide the most user-friendly interface for programming your heating and cooling schedule.

-If you’re thinking about upgrading your thermostat or just want to give your system a tuneup before you head out on vacation, call your local One Hour Heating & Air Conditioning.
+If you’re thinking about upgrading your thermostat or just want to give your system a tuneup before you head out on vacation, contact your local One Hour Heating & Air Conditioning.